Meet Our Faculty

 Mr. Smart has been a science freak all his life, and it’s only gotten worse!
 For over 40 years he worked as an analyst in testing laboratories and as a chemist and environmentalist in a power plant.

-He and his wife, Christina, homeschooled their three children from kindergarten to college, and both have taught in co-ops, enrichment programs, and now both are teaching at Colorado Heritage!
+He and his wife, Christina, homeschooled their three children from kindergarten to college, and both Mr. and Mrs. Smart have taught in co-ops, enrichment programs, and now both are teaching at Colorado Heritage!
 (See Chris Smart’s bio).

 Mr. Smart’s Interests: Mr. Smart enjoys a wide range of interests, including astronomy, ISS flybys & space flight, studying God’s Creation, firearms, Ham radio, fixin’ things, history, current events, politics, reading, and pursuing the Lord.